Scotland to approve free sanitary products for all women

-The legislation would make products such as tampons and sanitary pads free for all women in Scotland, available at designated public places such as community centres, youth clubs and pharmacies.
+The legislation would make products such as tampons and sanitary pads free for all women in Scotland, available at designated public places such as community centers, youth clubs and pharmacies.

 The plan is expected to pass its first vote in the devolved Scottish parliament on Tuesday.